Skip to content

 Are Enterprise Systems Agile?

-First, here is a definition for an agile supply chain:
+First, let’s start with the definition of an agile supply chain:

 “Supply chain agility is a supply chain organization’s ability to respond efficiently and avoid making knee-jerk reactions to fluctuations in consumer demand as well as the effects of market vulnerabilities such as geopolitical crises, shortages of labor or raw materials, and acts of nature.
 An agile supply chain can more easily accommodate, for example, sudden demand spikes and major changes in raw material availability.”